Cantt Authorities Directed To Renovate Footpaths, Continue An Indiscriminate Anti-encroachment Operation - UrduPoint

 He instructed to ensure quality development work and all possible efforts to facilitate the residents.

-He said, all available resources should be utilized to provide the citizens modern facilities.
+He said, all available resources should be utilized to provide the citizens with modern facilities.

 Strict action in accordance with the law should also be taken against negligent cantt officials, he added.